HUL financial results for June Quarter 2016

 In Fabric Wash, growth was driven by the premium segment with Surf, the largest brand sustaining its strong growth momentum.
 In Household Care, Vim liquids continued to do well while in Water, the strategic interventions taken to play in the wider market are starting to deliver, with devices registering robust growth in the quarter.

-Personal Care: Step up in Personal Products, offset by deflation in Personal Wash
+Personal Care: Personal Products step up offset by Personal Wash

 In Personal Wash, Lifebuoy, Pears and Dove led category volume growth while in Skin Care, growth was led by the premium segment with BB and CC creams delivering strong growth.
 Hair Care registered another quarter of volume led growth, with all key brands continuing to perform well.
 The acquisition of Indulekha was completed during the quarter and the brand started off on an encouraging note.